minhhoang2705/Tran-Hoang-Minh/README.md

 [![MasterHead](header.png)](https://github.com/minhhoang2705)

-I'm an AI Engineer with a good foundation in deep learning, computer vision.
+I'm an AI learner with a good foundation in deep learning, computer vision.
 I'm passionate about leveraging AI to solve real-world problems and constantly seeking opportunities to learn and grow in this rapidly evolving field.

 ## 🚀 About Me